 When dinosaurs walked in Zion National Park they left imprints in moist, muddy sediments near watercourses.
 These tracks remained exposed for a short while, allowing them to become drier and harder.
 Then the imprints slowly filled with contrasting sediments and eventually were preserved in rock.
 Subsequent erosion over millions of years removed rock layers exposing tracks like the one shown here.

-Zion’s museum collection includes the Grallator track shown here and documentation of many additional tracksites in the park.
-The most probable dinosaur for the creation of the Grallator track is, Megapnosaurus, a lizard-like, 70-pound, carnivorous biped about 10 feet long from the tip of the tail to nose.
+Grallator is a small (2-6 inches long), three-toed print left by a dinosaur walking on two legs.
+The most probable dinosaur for the creation of the Grallator track is Megapnosaurus, a lizard-like, 70-pound, carnivorous dinosaur about 10 feet long from the tip of the tail to nose.